Paid positions at FIBO in 2019

 The bar vol may be able to help out with Wardening Team as well during the day if there are suitable opportunities, whilst it is a great role for anyone who has other interests to do with Fair Isle or island life (knitting etc) that they would like to pursue during the day.

-If you are interested in any of the paid or voluntary positions at FIBO listed above, please download and complete the application form and return to firstname.lastname@example.org no later than 5 p.m. on Tuesday 28th February (note that we may be able to accept volunteers who apply after this date, but priority will be given to those who apply by the deadline).
+If you are interested in any of the paid or voluntary positions at FIBO listed above, please download and complete an application form and return to firstname.lastname@example.org no later than 5 p.m. on Thursday 28th February 2019.